monitoringartist/zabbix-docker-monitoring/README.md

 Zabbix Docker module has native support for Docker containers (Systemd included) and should also support a few other container types (e.g. LXC) out of the box.
 Please feel free to test and provide feedback/open issue.
-Module is focused on the performance, see section [Module vs. UserParameter script](#module-vs-userparameter-script).
+The module is focused on performance, see section [Module vs. UserParameter script](#module-vs-userparameter-script).

 Module is available also as a part of different GitHub project - Docker image [dockbix-agent-xxl-limited](https://hub.docker.com/r/monitoringartist/dockbix-agent-xxl-limited/) (OS Linux host metrics and other selected metrics are supported as well).
-Quick start:
+Quickstart:

 [![Dockbix Agent XXL Docker container](https://raw.githubusercontent.com/monitoringartist/dockbix-agent-xxl/master/doc/dockbix-agent-xxl.gif)](https://github.com/monitoringartist/dockbix-agent-xxl)